did-app/did-elixir/README.md

 Authenticated users see a button that will start the process of signing in.

 Here we are using the [simple Kno integration](https://trykno.com/docs/#kno-now) as it is the fastest way to get started.
-When the form is submitted, a sign in overlay is shown and once the user has been authenticated a pass token is added to the form.
+When the form is submitted, a sign in overlay is shown.
+Once the client has been authenticated by token is added to a **knoToken** field in the form.
-This form, and the pass token within it, is submitted to the`:sign_in` action on the `MyNotesWeb.Session` controller.
+This form, and the **knoToken**, are submitted to the`:sign_in` action on the `MyNotesWeb.Session` controller.

+### Define the authenticated? helper.

 The helper function, used to tell if our user is authenticated, is defined in `lib/my_notes_web/views/layout_view.ex`.